merrysutijono/sta-141a-final/README.md

 # sta-141a-final
-A STA 141A Final Project
+A STA 141A: Fundamentals of Statistical Data Science Final Project